welshi32/Anyka-IP-Camera/README.md

 It runs a locked RTOS instead of Linux, disables local streaming, and hides behind marketing buzzwords like "AI" and "4K".

 The hardware has potential.
 The firmware kills it.

+## Hardware/Firmware Quirks

+UART Lockout Behavior (Autoboot Halt)

+Many Anyka-based IP cameras using the AK3918EN088V200 and AliOS Things 3.x implement a basic UART lockout mechanism that halts the system during boot if a UART connection is detected.
+🔍 Behavior Summary

+    UART RX connected during boot:

+        U-Boot proceeds until kernel or application handoff, then halts

+        No kernel panic, no factory mode — just a silent stall

+        Appears intentionally designed to block debugging or dumping

+    UART RX disconnected during boot:

+        System boots normally

+        Application starts (user.strip.elf loads), filesystem mounts, etc.

+        UART can be safely connected after boot begins

+🧪 Workaround

+    Do not connect UART RX (camera → adapter TX) during power-on

+    After ~5–10 seconds (once U-Boot passes), connect RX

+    You can now observe logs and attempt runtime interaction

+Optional:

+    Add a switch or jumper to enable/disable UART RX

+    Use a diode or tri-state buffer to delay RX detection

+🧠 Technical Suspicion

+This behavior likely stems from one of:

+    A U-Boot check on early UART input (even silence levels can trigger)

+    Bootloader treating UART as test entry trigger (factory escape hatch)

+    A simple check for line low / pin state on RX GPIO during early boot

+There is no busybox, ls, ps, or full shell — even if UART boots through, it lands in a minimal pseudo-shell (>) with read-only access and no tools.